 His professional interests include, but are not limited to, educational technology, Open Source methods, Japanese media and popular culture, (self-directed / informal) learning, curriculum architecture and net-politics.

-Whereabouts: usually the fair city of Ghent, although quite fond of Leuven, commuting there for two decades.
+Whereabouts: usually the fair city of Ghent, although quite fond of Leuven, commuting there for over two decades.

 Contact: @dizzer, or dizzer @ hanscoppens.net